John Russell (Irish footballer): St Patrick's Athletic

 On 20 January 2012, Russell signed for Dublin side St Patrick's Athletic and was giving the number 18 jersey.
 Buckley spoke to stpatsfc.com about the signing the Galway native:"John is a very exciting, attacking player who will fit in with the way we will play this season.
 He has been excellent for Sligo over the past two seasons and we're delighted to get him on board".
 He hit the post and was later sent off after a questionable decision against Cliftonville in the Setanta Cup Russell started the season off well, scoring away to Dundalk at Oriel Park, scoring the second goal in the 5–1 thumping of rivals Shamrock Rovers and setting up Chris Fagan to make it 4–1 in the same game.
 Russell picked up the RTÉ Man of the Match award for his superb assist of Sean O'Connor's goal and an excellent energetic performance away to his old club Sligo Rovers.
 Russell missed a penalty in a Europa League game against NK Široki Brijeg from Bosnia and Herzegovina at the Stadion Pecara, but just two minutes later he set up Chris Fagan to open the scoring.
 Fagan returned the favour in the second leg when he set Russell up to open the scoring in a 2–1 after extra-time to earn a tie with German club Hannover 96.

 International career

 Russell has been capped at u19 level for the Republic of Ireland national under-19 football team.

 Coaching career

 In March 2018, Russell was appointed as Westport United manager for the 2018 season of the Mayo Super League.

 In December 2018, it was announced that Russell would be returning to The Showgrounds and Sligo Rovers in a player-coach capacity.
 He would be assistant manager to Liam Buckley as well as being a registered player.

 On 22 May 2022, it was announced that Liam Buckley would depart the club, with Russell stepping in as interim manager.
 On 2 June 2022, he was named as manager of the club on a permanent basis.
+On 12 July 2026, Sligo Rovers accepted Shelbourne's request to speak to Russell about their open managerial position, a day after Sligo suffered a 3–2 defeat away to Connaught rivals Galway United, a result that kept them rooted to the bottom of the league table.

+On 13 July 2026, Russell was announced as manager of Shelbourne on a long term contract.
+On 17 July 2026, he got off to a disastrous start to his new role, as his side were knocked out of the FAI Cup at the first hurdle following a defeat on penalties to League of Ireland First Division side Kerry.